 The Value Misconception Disconnect

-The 50/30/20 budget allows you a lot of freedom, while also making sure you don’t undersave or overspend.
-A common misconception is that it’s somehow lacking in specificity, that it doesn’t go into enough detail.
+The 50/30/20 rule for budgeting allows you a lot of freedom, while also making sure you don’t undersave or overspend.
+A common misconception is that it's somehow lacking in specificity, that it doesn’t go into enough detail.
 But every expense item falls into one of three categories — each one is considered.

 Going Forward With the 50/30/20 Rule